Is Bali Safe? How to Navigate Through the Dangers

 Drugs are strictly forbidden and illegal in Bali.
 Unfortunately, they still exist.

 Do not buy, hold, sell or consume any drugs.
-They affect your health but you can also get severe punishment if you get caught.
+They affect your health, but you can also get severe punishment if caught.
 Bali is not the place to try drugs!

 Unlicensed Business

 To work in Bali legally, you must be Indonesian or have a work visa.
-During your vacation, you may see foreign tour guides advertising their business in your mother tongue.
-Quite often, they do not have required licenses or even work visas.
-Before buying services from non-Indonesian people, make sure they are doing their business legally.
+During your vacation, foreign tour guides may advertise their business in your mother tongue.
+They often do not have required licenses or work visas.
+Before buying services from non-Indonesian people, ensure they do their business legally.

 Police may stop groups led by an illegal tour guide.
-The luckiest result is that you just lose the money that you had paid for the tour.
-In the worst case, you will also get a punishment.
+The luckiest result is losing the money you had paid for the tour.
+In the worst case, you will also be punished.

 We recommend buying tours only from reliable companies like GetYourGuide which uses local operators.